PlaceOS/core/README.md

 ### Module Management

-Modules are instantiations of drivers which are started depending on whether the module id maps the current node through [https://github.com/aca-labs/hound-dog](rendezvous hashing).
+Modules are instantiations of drivers which are started depending on whether the module id maps the current node through [rendezvous hashing](https://github.com/aca-labs/hound-dog).